-Wood energy is a renewable replacement for fossil fuels, providing low-carbon, on-demand energy that can be used to produce power and heat.
-Power from wood energy is flexible and stable and can support large-scale energy demand.
+Wood energy is a renewable replacement for fossil fuels, providing low-carbon, on-demand energy to produce power and heat.
+Wood energy can reduce carbon emissions up to 90% when compared to coal.

 Wood energy provides grid stability and back-up power, making it the perfect complement to other renewables like solar and wind.
 Wood energy is a critical component of any comprehensive renewables strategy.

 Copyright © 2021 US Industrial Pellet Association - All Rights Reserved.